 - Full payment of the term cost in advance, including tuition, mandatory fees, dormitory package, and any other expected costs.
-No discount applicable. - All term fees are due Sept 8/20 and Jan 5/21 - 2.
+No discount applicable. - All term fees are due Sept 8/21 and Jan 14/22 - 2.
 For full-time students (over 8 credits) a monthly payment plan may be requested.
 An interest fee of 1% per month (12.68% per annum) will be charged. - Four payments during both Fall and Winter terms, as follows: Four equal monthly payments, Fall term: September to December and Winter term: January to April, according to the budget with any unanticipated shortfall in the term to be paid prior to the start of the following term. - Monthly payments may be made in the following ways: - i.
 Credit card payments through the Student Portal and selecting My Ledger - ii.
-Eight postdated AMEX, MasterCard, Visa, or cheque payments (Four each term) - iii.
-An online payment with your financial institution identifying Burman University as the payee - iv.
-Pre-Authorization Debit Agreement (PAD) - Students with special circumstances may request a unique financial plan in writing through the Director of Student Financial Services.
+Eight postdated AMEX, MasterCard,or Visa - iii.
+An online payment with your financial institution identifying Burman University as the payee - Students with special circumstances may request a unique financial plan in writing through the Director of Student Financial Services.